Faculty Led Programs

 This program investigates various aspects of the history of London and its people, including the roles of varied concepts from psychology, leadership, and justice, on the development of culture and conflict over the centuries.

-CSL 210, EGR 295, EGR 495, ECE 495, or ECE/SSE/CYS 595 - 3 Credits
+CSL 210, EGR 295, EGR 495, ECE 495, ECE/SSE/CYS 595, or SCIE 390 - 3 Credits

 This course offers students a global service learning experience opportunity in the context of Cape Town, South Africa.